Are you hiring a real person in a WFH (work from home) environment?

 Business Email Compromise (BEC) and Vendor Email Compromise (VEC) are two significant threats that organisations need to be aware of.
 BEC is a type of scam where an attacker impersonates a senior employee from within the organisation and attempts to trick an employee or customer into transferring funds or sensitive information.
 VEC is similar, but the attacker impersonates a vendor or supplier.

-AI can make these scams more convincing.
-For example, AI can be used to create deepfake audio or video that makes the impersonation more believable.
+Generative AI can make these scams more convincing.
+For example, it can be used to create deepfake audio or video that makes the impersonation more believable.
 This is a significant risk, especially for organisations that have many employees working remotely or from home and relying on digital communication.

 How do we mitigate the risk?

-- Education and awareness: The first step is to educate employees about the risks of deepfakes and AI.
+- Education and awareness: The first step is to educate employees about the risks of deepfakes and Gen AI use.
 This includes training on how to identify deepfakes and scams.

 - Regular contact with remote workers: Encourage collaboration, and in person meet ups where possible.
 Before hiring, ensure that references are checked diligently.